St. Paul's English High School: History

 St. Paul's English High School was first established as an elementary school in 1940 at Kala Pul, Karachi, by the Franciscan Missionaries.
-From there, it was then shifted to the Braganza Building in Saddar with only 4 grades.
+It was then shifted to the Braganza Building in Saddar with only 4 grades.
 A fifth grade was initiated in 1942.
 Subsequently, the American Military Police took hold of Braganza Building, the school was then shifted to Younis Building on Freré Street.
 Classes were increased followed by a relocation to the library in St. Patrick's Cathedral.
 The school saw another relocation to Don Bosco's Orphanage, where it continued to remain partially established up till 1951.
-The hierarchy at the Catholic Church wanted to dedicate a proper parameter for the school, and with permission from the Pakistani Government, they transformed the Churchyard, a former British graveyard, into new grounds for the school's establishment.
+The hierarchy at the Catholic Church wanted to dedicate a proper parameter for the school, and with permission from the Pakistani government, they transformed the Churchyard, a former British graveyard, into new grounds for the school's establishment.
 The entire responsibility of the school was left with Fr.
 Fulgence Kager, assisted by Fr.
 James deSouza.

 The school saw complete establishment and supposed evolution as the years went by.
 In 1952, the first batch of students appeared from the school for the annual Secondary School Certificate examinations.

 Fr.
-Fulgence Kager was shifted to the Archdiocese of Hyderabad, and Fr.
+Kager was shifted to the Archdiocese of Hyderabad, and Fr.
 Victor Kristen took his place.
 He remained in charge till 1956, when Fr.
 Lawry Pereira took his place.
 The title was later handed over to Fr.
 Armando Trindade, who augmented a second floor into the school building, along with a Kindergarten and Cambridge Section.
 After him, Fr.
 Varkey was appointed as head in 1969, where he was succeeded by Fr.
 Leslie Colaco in 1973.
 The responsibility was then handed to Fr.
 Joseph Paul in 1974, from where it was bestowed upon Fr.
 Max Rodrigues in 1984.
 The school celebrated its 50th anniversary, or Golden Jubilee, in 1991.
 Later the St Paul's Urdu High School and St. Thomas's School were denationalized by the Sindh Government and the responsibility was handed over to the Catholic Board.
 Fr.
 Max initiated an afternoon shift in the school premises to house the students of St. Thomas's, headed by Sr. Zita D'Cunha.
 Fr.
 Max's supervision saw an end when in the year 2000, Fr.
 Anthony Martis took his place.
 Fr.
 Martis headed the construction of a new wing on school premises, housing the Cambridge section and a well-established library, along with the construction of a second computer science laboratory, a choir room, and an arts and crafts room.
 The Reverend then continued to inaugurate yet another building opposite to the Cambridge Section, housing most of the upper elementary classes.
 Mr. Leonard Dias succeeded Fr.
 Anthony Martis.